 Dental Costs in Dallas, Texas (2026)

-A single dental implant in Dallas averages $4,250 all-in (implant, abutment and crown), typically $2,975-$5,950.
-That is about 4% below the Texas state average and roughly in line with the national figure — making Dallas one of the best-value major Texas metros.
-Porcelain veneers average $1,350 and full metal braces $5,000.
+A single dental implant in Dallas averages $4,250 all-in (implant, abutment and crown), with the exact price depending on the clinic, the implant brand and whether a bone graft is needed.
+That is about 4% below the Texas state average and about 6% below the US national average — making Dallas one of the best-value major Texas metros.

 Estimate your Dallas implant cost